 Part of what makes a new place feel like home is having friends.
 So start connecting with your neighbors and coworkers.
 Join the gym, take some classes, volunteer, and go to other community events to meet new people.

-We hope this checklist makes your relocation stress-free.
+We hope this to-do list for moving out of state makes your relocation stress-free.
 Need a professional relocation company?
 Consider hiring Stark Moving and Storage.
 Our team has handled thousands of moving projects all over the nation.
 We will be delighted to assist you with all aspects of your move.
 Good luck and happy moving!